Different Types of Microphones – Everything You Need to Know

 The Different Types Of Mics And Their Uses

-We walk you through the different types of microphones and their common uses.
-Learn everything you need to get the right mics for your setup.
+We will walk you through the various types of microphones, their differences, and the uses of each type.
+Learn what you need to get the right microphone for your sound.

-Different microphone types capture sound in specific ways.
-Some types are meant for specific instruments, vocal timbres, and other sound sources.
-Some mics have good noise rejection and directionality for live performance, while others are designed to capture sonic nuances that are needed in Recording Music.
+Some types of microphones are meant for particular instruments, vocal timbres, and other sound sources.
+Some mics have good noise rejection and directionality for live performance.
+Others are designed to capture sonic nuances that are needed in a recording.

-This article will help you understand what the different types of mics are.
-And how each one is used on stage, in recording music, and in music production.
+This article will help you understand the different types of mics.
+And how each one is used on stage and in music production.

 You’ll also learn about the features and specifications of different microphone types.
 And know how to use them to your advantage.
 But first, let’s answer the most basic question.